C2SP/C2SP/age-plugin.md

 ### Phase 1 [client, uni-directional]

-Three commands are defined for this phase:
+Four commands are defined for this phase:

 - `(add-recipient, RECIPIENT)` - specifies a recipient that the client wants to wrap all the file keys to.